andybalaam/cell/library.md

 It then creates a tree structure representing calling that function with no arguments, and finally evaluates the function call expression it has created and returns the result.  `eval_expr` is a function provided by the Evaluator.

+We couldn't implement if in Cell directly, since we would need to be able to say "if" in some way to be able to do it.

+Another example of a native function is Cell is `set`, which goes and finds a name in the environment where it was defined, and changes the value stored for it.
+This needs to be done natively because Cell programs can't manipulate the environment directly.